 Birthdays are only as good as the last Adele song you’ve listened to recently.

-Eating crispy skin chicken (perfect ketones dinner) a week before I declare my last year over and done with, I ponder my journey from my home town to now over a Sav Blanc, served in a cheap glass at the China Bar on Brunswick street, comforted by the fact that the chicken is bloody tasty.
+Eating crispy skin chicken (perfect ketones dinner) a week before I declare my last year over and done with, I ponder my journey from my hometown to now over a Sav Blanc, served in a cheap glass at the China Bar on Brunswick street, comforted by the fact that the chicken is bloody tasty.

 The last decade has gone fast, just like a good pop song I decide, over in 3 minutes.
 Adele’s voice on the radio fills the Chinese kitchen, smoke billowing towards the ceiling, spilling into the restaurant.
 If this is to be, I think to myself, my last birthday before I set fire to it, would I be happy with the songs I’ve sung?
-Would I be satisfied with those I have loved ?
+Would I be satisfied with those I have loved?
 And the art I’ve left behind?
 No!
 I would not be happy or fulfilled I believe, tugging the crispy skin clean off the chicken leg with my teeth just as Adele finishes Rolling in the Deep.
-This realisation (of all my scars) draws my attention to two young hipsters seated on the table beside me, the boy wearing a Nervo T-Shirt and the girl wearing a flowered jacket.
+This realisation (of all my scars) draws my attention to two young hipsters seated at the table beside me, the boy wearing a Nervo T-Shirt and the girl wearing a flowered jacket.
 Seated in total silence, they finish off a large plate of sizzling beef just as the waitress snatches my bones away…chicken bones that is, removing my plate from the table.

 As I leave, pulling my hoodie over my head, I notice all the people in the restaurant on Friday at 9.30pm are coupled.
 I am the only one alone?
 How’d that happen?
 But, is this what I want?
 Silence over sizzling beef, coupledom over cheap Chinese chopsticks?
 Is this what I dream of?
 Nervo, flower power jackets served up on a hotbed of white boiled rice?
 I decide there and then it’s too early in the night to answer my eternal questioning, so I cowardly push all thoughts aside.
 I pay my bill and I leave, thankful for the cheap wine, Adele songs, tasty meal and full tummy.